 “It's that wanderlust,” continued the 30-year-old Mike Cahill [who discovered Van Hove and Nuellet] “Hiking anywhere in Joshua Tree, if you go out back in the backcountry, if you go over one hill, and then you see the next one, you want to go over the next one, at least that's what I get whenever I'm out there.
 It's hard for myself to stop.”

 California is the land of illusions, Disneyland, haunted mansions, and Hollywood - a city which lies at the centre of a centreless city.
-The promise of death, collapse, dehydration, oil rig fires, and abandonment are part of the beauty of the landscape: ‘...the emptiness, the radical nudity that is the background of every human institution.
+The promise of death, collapse, dehydration, oil rig fires, and abandonment are part of the beauty of the landscape.
+The philosopher: ‘...the emptiness, the radical nudity that is the background of every human institution.
 At the same time they designated human institutions as a metaphor of that emptiness and the work of man as the continuity of the desert, culture as a mirage and as the perpetuity of the simulacrum.’